inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

 turns around and re-enters communication range, the rate starts to rise, eventually reaching 54Mbps again.

-The download progress stops when the client is out of range, since it is driven by correctly received packets at the application.
+The download progress stops when the client is out of range since it is driven by correctly received packets at the application.
 Due to the reliable delivery service of TCP, lost packets are automatically retransmitted by the server.
 Thus the progress meter figure measures